tomatohammado/simon/README.md

 ```

 ## MVP Goals
-- [ ] make it so you can't click during animations
-  - I think I am better off using the `animate` property vs `transition`, but it's not important for the MVP so I'll save it for later
-  - sources to look at: [animation on cssgarden - look under `.treatment .carrot`](http://cssgridgarden.com/)

 - [x] I have to do something reaaaaally hacky to get the playPattern() function to work
-  - because all of the functions run at the same time, I have to set increment a timeout variable based on the current index
+  - because all of the functions run at the same time, I have to set increment a timeout variable based on the current index.
+Is there a better way?
-  - is there a better way to get a function to run on each element in an array sequentially?
 - [x] making `toggleDisplaySelected` a method and not a global function
 - [x] consolidating the `toggleDisplay()` methods into one reusable function
 - [x] add method to check if subinput is valid
 - [x] the start button is bugged.
 It works the first time, and not any time after that
   - refactor the startGame global function, make anonymous and adjust for reset
+- [x] make it so you can't click during animations
+  - sources to look at: [animation on cssgarden - look under `.treatment .carrot`](http://cssgridgarden.com/)
+    - did not actually use the css animation property. the trasition property made the easing very easy, so I'm just going to leave it as is

 ## Bonus Goals
 - [ ] SASS.
 SASS first and foremost